-Communities & Public Protection includes the Business Regulation, Community Safety, Environmental Improvements and Trading Standards teams.
+Communities & Public Protection consists of the Business Regulation, Community Safety, Environmental Improvements, Trading Standards & Licensing and Community Learning and Development teams.
 Their combined role is to protect the health, safety and welfare of the local community and to safeguard public health, the quality of the local environment and to enhance economic, social and environmental welfare by improving and maintaining standards of fair trading in terms of safety, quality, quantity and price.